Lennart-t/Blockchain/README.md

 We have developed a HSG diploma verification system: a simple blockchain implementation in the form of a decentralized app (dAPP) that allows you to add new graduates and verify existing diplomas.
 In addition, we have implemented a block verification mechanism which enables you to test the validity of each block to protect against retroactivetly manipulation.

 Our project includes a Back End which we developed using Python and a Front End based on Python(Flask) and a HTML-structure.
 For the main functionalities we followed a guide from Anton Tarasov (https://u.today/how-to-build-a-blockchain-application-with-python).

+How to use it or set it up:
+1) Download the ZIP from Github
+2) Open the File in the ZIP in your virtual environment (do not change the folder structure and names)
+3) Run main.py